 In real applications, the decision costs would be provided by domain experts.
 In order to study the behavior of the different ECOTS algorithms, a large range of values has been considered for the misclassification and the delay costs.

 \textit{The cost of misclassification}: Since we deal with a predictive maintenance problem, we make the assumption that the cost of missing a failure is much higher than the cost of sending the technical team.
-We thus consider four different misclassification costs $C_m = $ $ $, by varying athe importance of false negatives such that: \\ ~\\ $C_m^{(1)} = $ $ $ , $C_m^{(2)} = $ $ $, $C_m^{(3)} = $ $ $ , $C_m^{(4)} = $ $ $.\\
+We thus consider four different misclassification costs $C_m = $ $ $, by varying the importance of false negatives: \\ ~\\ $C_m^{(1)} = $ $ $ , $C_m^{(2)} = $ $ $ , $C_m^{(3)} = $ $ $ , $C_m^{(4)} = $ $ $.\\

-\textit{The cost of delaying decision}: The delay cost $\mathrm{C}_d(t)$ is provided by the domain experts for an actual use case, and could be of any form.
+\textit{The cost of delaying decision}: The delay cost $\mathrm{C}_d(\eta)$ is provided by the domain experts for an actual use case, and could be of any form.
 In our experiments, we set it as a linear function of horizon, with coefficient, or slope, $\alpha$: $\mathrm{C}_d(\eta) = \alpha \times \frac{\eta_M-\eta}{\eta_M - \eta_m}$.
-The larger $\alpha$, the higher the cost of postponing the decision and thus reducing the prediction horizon $\eta$.
+The larger $\alpha$, the higher the cost of postponing the decision and the greater the incentive to make prediction for large horizons $\eta$.
 When $\alpha$ is very high, the gain in misclassification cost by waiting to be closer to the target cannot compensate for the increase of the delay cost, and it is better to make a decision early on, that is for large horizons, close to $\eta_M$.
 If, on the contrary, $\alpha$ is very low compared to the misclassification cost, it does not hurt to wait until the target $t_p$ is close to the sliding window ${\mathbf x}_{(t_p-\eta-w, t_p-\eta)}$.
 Our experiments were run over a large range of values of $\alpha \in$[10e-04, 10e-03, 10e-02, 1, 10, 100, 1000].

-\subsubsection{Training the collection of classifiers and ECOTS algorithms\\}
+\subsubsection{Training the collection of classifiers and ECOTS algorithms}

-\textit{ Data split and extraction:} We splitted the set of time series into four parts: 50\% for training classifiers, 20\% for testing ECOTS algorithms, 15\% for validating ECOTS algorithms and 15\% for estimating confusion matrices.
-This split is inspired from the original paper of \textsc{economy} \cite{achenchabe2021earlyy}.
-Subsequences of size $w$ were extracted from the training open time series by doing the following steps: (i) time stamps $t_p$, aka targets, were set within the time series, spaced with $w+\eta_M$ time units in order to avoid overlaps between samples; (ii) $\eta_M - \eta_m$ subsequences were extracted around each target, each one dedicated to the training of the classifier $h_{\eta}$ (see Figure \ref{fig-ecots-2}).
+\textit{ Data split and extraction:} We splitted the set of time series into four parts: 50\% for training the classifiers, 20\% for testing the ECOTS algorithms, 15\% for validating the ECOTS algorithms and 15\% for estimating the confusion matrices.
+This split is inspired from the original paper of \textsc{economy} \citep{achenchabe2021earlyy}.
+Subsequences of size $w$ were extracted from the training open time series by doing the following steps: (\textit{i}) time stamps $t_p$, aka targets, were set within the time series, spaced with $w+\eta_M$ time units in order to avoid overlaps between samples; (\textit{ii}) $\eta_M - \eta_m$ subsequences of size $w$ were extracted around each target, each one dedicated to the training of the classifier $h_{\eta}$ (see Figure \ref{fig-ecots-2}).